enyo/enyo.github.io/_posts/2014-01-14-to-close-or-not-to-close.md

 my findings on that subject were a lot more interesting than anticipated (if for some strange reason you find stuff like this interesting).

+If you are not interested in the whole story, just jump to the section «validity» to get your answer.

 # Void elements